vanUbor/Wiremock/README.md

 ### Get SSWMUI

-First you must download the [latest](https://github.com/vanUbor/Wiremock/releases/latest) release directly form GitHub or download the image from the [Docker Hub](https://hub.docker.com/) (Docker image coming soon)
+First you must download the [latest](https://github.com/vanUbor/Wiremock/releases/latest) release directly form GitHub or download the image from the [Docker Hub](https://hub.docker.com/repository/docker/vanubor42/sswmui/general)
+(`docker pull vanUbor42/sswmui:latest`)

 ### Run

-Just start the application (either your locally downloaded Wiremock.exe or run the docker image) and browse to the start page (by default <http://localhost:5000>).
+Just start the application, either your locally downloaded Wiremock.exe or run the docker image `docker run --name mySSWMUI -e ASPNETCORE_HTTP_PORTS=5000 -p 5000:5000 -p 8081:8081 vanubor42/sswmui` and browse to the start page (by default <http://localhost:5000>).
 On the start page you can see a list of services.
 Each service can mock the api calls to a configured web api endpoint.
 ![startPageScreen.png](.assets/startPageScreen.png)